Utility Warehouse broadband review 2022

 Once you're set up, if you're not happy with the service you're getting, you can cancel any time within the first 14 days without charge.
 This is called the cooling-off period.
 As with any provider, you may struggle to recoup any costs incurred by the provider in initially providing you with the service, such as the postal charge for your router, for example.
 And you will have to return any equipment provided to you.
 If you wish to cancel after the cooling-off period on any other basis than extended and unsolved broadband service/supply issues, you will have to pay cancellation charges.

 Utility Warehouse simply isn't a large enough provider to feature in Ofcom's yearly customer service ratings.
 Instead we must turn to Trustpilot – where customers write reviews of the company – to get a sense of how it does on a customer service level.

 Utility Warehouse gets four stars out of five, so a lot of positive reviews.
 It's hard to get a handle on how it does specifically on broadband, since many of those writing reviews of the company have taken out multiple services.
-Those that did have an issue often complain of the amount of time they had to wait on hold when there was some sort of problem with their service or bill.
+Those that did have an issue often complained of the amount of time they had to wait on hold when there was some sort of problem with their service or bill.
 Hardly the worst crime!

 It's also worth bearing in mind that most providers do pretty poorly on Trustpilot, since such things have a habit of drawing more negative reviews than positive.
 People with an axe to grind are more inclined to go online and write a review.
 Four out of five stars is actually pretty impressive with that in mind.